smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

 {% endhighlight %}

-This pattern is meant to give you a nice balance between proactively cleaning up by calling Dispose and ensuring the data is cleaned up by the Finalizer.
+This pattern is meant to give you a nice balance between proactively cleaning up by calling ``Dispose`` and ensuring the data will otherwise be cleaned up when the Finalizer runs.

 Like the original example we did not need most of our Finalizers.
-With no unmanaged resources we should not have been using Finalizers at all.
+The other classes did not have any unmanaged resources and therefore should not have been using Finalizers at all.
 We deleted them without a second thought.

 Learning More
 ===============================================================================

 It turns out having a [Finalizer][object] makes classes special.
-They are called by the Garbage Collector (GC) in order perform extra clean up.
+They are called by the Garbage Collector (GC) in order perform extra clean up of unmanaged resources.

 * The GC handles them differently which can [degrade performance][perf]
 * When they are called is non-deterministic
-* Any managed references in the Finalizer could be horribly broken since they may already be garbage collected
+* Managed references in the Finalizer may already be garbage collected and horribly broken
+* Are only for cleaning up unmanaged resources

 Don't Do It
 ===============================================================================